Novalnet-AG/SilverCart-payment-integration-novalnet/README.md

-# Silvercart Payment Gateway from Novalnet
+# SilverCart Payment Gateway from Novalnet

 Novalnet’s SilverCart payment gateway is an extensive payment module which automates the entire payment process from checkout to collection.
 This module is designed to help you offer globally accepted payment methods and manage your e-commerce transaction flows on a single SaaS platform.